LandOfTheRair/landoftherair.github.io/_docs/getting-started/weapon-information.md

 Some weapons, such as greatmaces, greataxes, halberds, and longbows will leverage and help raise your ability to use two handed weapons.

-Two-handed weapons are, in general, used by Fighters.
+Two-handed weapons are, in general, used by Warriors.

 ### Shortswords
 ##### _Features: Shortswords_